nehaljwani/team.exiv2.org/book/IMaEA.md

 #### UUID Box uuid

 This is mechanism to store binary data in any format.
-The ISOBMFF Specification states: _Type Fields not defined here are reserved.
+The BMFF Specification states: _Type Fields not defined here are reserved.
 Private extensions shall be achieved through the ‘uuid’ type._  The uuid box has a 128 bit (16 byte) UUID to identify the data, followed by the data.
 This is similar to the "signature" in JPEG segment or PNG chunk.

 #### ISOBMFF Explorer